Close

 Passport Requirements

-Your passport must be valid for at least three months beyond your intended departure date from Denmark.
+Your passport must be valid for at least three months beyond your intended departure date from the Schengen Area.
+It must contain two blank pages and have been issued within the previous 10 years.
 Ensure you have blank pages for entry stamps and carry proof of onward travel.

 Transit Passengers